 Annuity, Habitation, or Right to Usufruct

-Under this TRAIN Law, the decedent can claim a standard deduction of 5,000,000.00 without any requirements and requisites.
+Under this TRAIN Law, the decedent can claim a standard deduction of 5,000,000.00 without requirements and requisites.
 This amount is allowed as a deduction for the benefit of the decedent.
 This deduction is part of the special deductions.

 Claims Against the Estate

 These are the debts or obligations of the decedent still unpaid at the time of his death.
-The nature of the obligations must be enforceable against the estate of the decedent provided the following requisites:
+The nature of the commitments must be enforceable against the estate of the decedent provided the following requisites:

 - It must be enforceable either by law, contract, or tort.